How to Remove Unwanted Azalea Bushes?

 FAQs

-How long does it take to remove unwanted azalea bushes?
+How long does it take to kill azalea roots with herbicide?